Abandoned & Little-Known Airfields:

 Maguire Airport / Orlando West Airport (X30), Gotha, FL

-28.53 North / 81.54 West (West of Orlando, FL)
+28.53, -81.54 (West of Orlando, FL)

 Nancy Maguire (Harold Maguire's daughter) recalled, “The airport was never 'built' - it just evolved.

-Dad always had a plane & had to keep it either at Herndon or Longcoy's airport.
+Dad always had a plane & had to keep it either at Herndon or Longcoy's Airport.

 He decided to remove some trees in his orange grove (where the grove barn was built) and make a landing field just for himself.

 For many years when he came back from a trip, he would buzz the house so Mom would know to go pick him up.
+The whole town knew when he returned.

-he would line up with the lights from Highway 50 & the light from the hangar & judge the distance & land.
+He even landed out there at night without lights - he would line up with the lights from Highway 50 & the light from the hangar & judge the distance & land.

+He could even do this with a Baron.
 Growing up I never thought this was anything special but when I got my pilots license, I found out differently.”

-on the 1966 Orlando Sectional Chart (according to Chris Kennedy).
+Maguire Airport was not yet depicted at all on the 1966 Orlando Sectional Chart (according to Chris Kennedy).

 According to Nancy Maguire, “After a few years several people in Windermere, Ocoee and Winter Garden